mbientlab/MetaWear-SDK-JavaScript/README.md

 # Install #

 Before getting started, you need to setup the [prerequisites for Noble](https://github.com/mbientlab/noble#prerequisites).
-While you are there, familiarize yourself with the reset of the README since there a few limitiations and other gotchas spelled out.
+While you are there, familiarize yourself with the rest of the README since there a few limitiations and other gotchas spelled out.

 Then you can simply install the NPM module:
 ```javascript